PaymagicXYZ/dustsweeper-takerbot/README.md

   refreshInterval: 60 * 1, // 1 minute, how often the cron job will initiate the bot's script
   fromBlock: 18192415 - 8 * 224688, // The block from which the bot will monitor allowance events for the Dustsweeper contract
   chunkSizeForPreparation: 10, // The number of orders for the preparation script
+  chunkSizeForTokenMonitoring: 50, // size of chunks with token address to monitor and check allowances
   maxMakersLengthToJoin: 5, // Depending on the length of makers, which SC call data should be joined
-  turnOnExecution: false, // Change this after frontrunning issues are resolved }
+  turnOnExecution: false, // Change this after frontrunning issues are resolved
+  maxChunkCount: 3, // count of tokenchunks (chunkSizeForTokenMonitoring) in one lambda execution }
 ```